Star Citizen: The ultimate mining guide (3.8)

 Is your mining laser already at 100 percent, but you still can’t get into the green area?
 Then you have to fly closer to the stone.

-Another (future) possibility is the overclocking of the mining laser.
+A third (future) possibility is the overclocking of the mining laser.
 Go to the “Items” menu item on one of the multi function displays (MFD).
 Look for the entry “Varipuck S2 Gimbal Mount” and click on “Overclock”.
 At the moment nothing changes in the energy display, so it is likely that this feature is not yet active and will only work properly in a later update.
 But you already know how and where you can overclock.

-A third possibility is to get a buddy with a second Prospector and crack the stone together.
+Another possibility is to get a buddy with a second Prospector and crack the stone together.
 However, this requires good communication in order to successfully coordinate the double energy supply.

 How do I extract resources / raw materials from the boulders?

 - In extraction mode we collect minerals from the boulders.
 Pay attention to the mass-content ratio of the individual boulders and leave small resource percentages behind.